LADSoft/OrangeC/doc/occ/OCC Pragma Directives.md

  \#pragma preprocessor directives control the interpretation of source code, or extend the functionality of the compiler in some way.

+### \#pragma once

+ \#pragma once   automatically performs the function of an include guard

+ when this is encountered in a file (usually at the top of the file) occ checks to see if this file has been encountered before, and if so stops processing it.
+To determine if a file has been encountered before, occ does not consider the file name.
+If the last modification time of the file, the file size, and a CRC32 taken over the file contents all match a file that has previously been cached due to encountering a \#pragma once directive, the file is considered to have been processed before and processing of it immediately stops.

 ### \#pragma error